Low-Overhead Channel Estimation via 3D Extrapolation for TDD mmWave Massive MIMO Systems Under High-Mobility Scenarios: Simulations

 Since uplink-downlink channel calibration is simple but necessary, we do not compare the proposed UDCCN with other methods.
 Instead, we apply the UDCCN to the aforementioned spatial-frequency channel extrapolation methods and present their performance on estimating the channel at the first downlink slot with or without calibration.
 As shown in Fig. \ref{TCE_Calibration_SNR}, all methods generally benefit from the uplink-downlink channel calibration, demonstrating that uplink-downlink channel calibration is necessary and the proposed UDCCN is simple but effective to conduct uplink-downlink channel calibration.

-We then evaluate the performance of slot-level channel extrapolation with the proposed TUDCEN and a baseline temporal channel extrapolation method. i.e., the LSTM-based channel predictor\cite{mattu2022deepa}.
+We then evaluate the performance of slot-level channel extrapolation with the proposed TUDCEN and two temporal channel extrapolation methods, i.e., the TPreNet\cite{gong2024lightweight} and the LSTM-based channel predictor\cite{mattu2022deep}.
 Note that the uplink-downlink channel calibration is applied to all methods.
-We further combine the proposed KDD-SFCEN and the baseline uplink channel estimation method SF-CNN with the proposed TUDCEN and the LSTM.
-The NMSE performance and the achievable sum-rate performance at $R_f=4$, $R_s=2$, $\gamma_{SNR}=20$ dB, and $v=60$ km/h from the first downlink slot to the seventh slot are shown in Fig. \ref{TCE_Step} and Fig. \ref{TCE_Step_Rate}, respectively.
+The NMSE performance and the achievable rate performance at $R_f=4$, $R_s=2$, $\gamma_{SNR}=20$ dB, and $v=60$ km/h from the first downlink slot to the seventh slot are shown in Fig. \ref{TCE_Step} and Fig. \ref{TCE_Step_Rate}, respectively.
+For better comparison, the upper bound achievable rate obtained with the perfect CSI and the upper bound slot-average achievable rate with a small SRS period $T_p=0.25$ ms (i.e., only $4$ slots are available for downlink transmission) are also shown in Fig. \ref{TCE_Step_Rate}.

-It can be seen from Fig. \ref{TCE_Step} that without slot-level channel extrapolation (dotted lines), there are significant estimation errors between the estimated downlink channel at the first downlink slot and the downlink channels at other downlink slots.
+It can be seen from Fig. \ref{TCE_Step} that without slot-level channel extrapolation (dotted lines), there are significant estimation errors for downlink channels at slots following the first downlink slot.
 Therefore, slot-level channel extrapolation is essential to reduce the channel estimation errors for these downlink channels.
-From Fig. \ref{TCE_Step}, the `KDD-SFCEN + TUDCEN' (the orange solid line) always achieves the best NMSE performance compared with other methods.
-In addition, the `SF-CNN + TUDCEN' (the azure solid line) also keeps a relatively good extrapolation accuracy, showing that the proposed TUDCEN can also be applied to other uplink channel estimation methods.
-Compared with the proposed TUDCEN, the performance of the `KDD-SFCEN + LSTM' and `SF-CNN + LSTM' (dashed lines) degrades sharply to a poor NMSE regime at the second slot, indicating that the LSTM-based channel predictor is unable to deal with high-dimensional CSI matrices and provide accurate slot-level channel estimates.
+From Fig. \ref{TCE_Step} and Fig. \ref{TCE_Step_Rate}, compared with the proposed `KDD-SFCEN + TUDCEN', the performance of the `KDD-SFCEN + TPreNet' and `KDD-SFCEN + LSTM', in terms of either NMSE or achievable rate, degrades sharply to a poor regime at the second slot, indicating that these channel predictors are unable to deal with high-dimensional CSI matrices and provide accurate slot-level channel estimates.
+As depicted in Fig. \ref{TCE_Step_Rate}, the proposed `KDD-SFCEN + TUDCEN' can achieve near $80\%$ of the upper bound achievable rate even after $5$ slots from channel estimation.
+In addition, the achievable rate performance of the proposed `KDD-SFCEN + TUDCEN' is always better than the upper bound slot-average achievable rate with a small SRS period $T_p=0.25$ ms, demonstrating that with the proposed 3D channel extrapolation framework, the pilot signal can be sent less frequently (i.e., $T_p=1$ ms) while maintaining a satisfying achievable rate performance, thereby further reducing the pilot training overhead by $4$ times.